 Building a work schedule is easy if you start with a free weekly schedule template.
 It provides space to enter employee names, their work days and times, a list of tasks they’ll be assigned, and how many hours they’ll work.
 That helps ensure work gets done, and you don’t end up paying unexpected overtime.

 Small businesses wanting an online drag and drop work schedule template might consider working with a scheduling app like When I Work.
-When I Work provides a free weekly schedule template within its scheduling software —as well as communication tools so that employees can let you know if they have a conflict.
-Best of all, it’s free for up to 75 employees.
-Sign up for your free account today.
+When I Work provides a weekly schedule template within its scheduling software —as well as communication tools so that employees can let you know if they have a conflict.
+Best of all, it’s Small Business plan for up to 100 employees has a 14-day trial.
+Sign up for your free trial account today.